 Breakout Sessions

-Breakout sessions are an opportunity to delve deeply into a key component of Early Childhood Project Based Learning.
-Each session will include hands-on practices, rich discussions, practical insights, innovative strategies, and opportunities to reflect and connect with your others.
+Breakout sessions will take place on Day Two of the conference and are an opportunity to delve deeply into a key component of Early Childhood Project Based Learning.
+Each 90-minute session will include hands-on practices, rich discussions, practical insights, innovative strategies, and opportunities to reflect and connect with others.

 Growing Literacy: Inquiry, Curiosity and Meaning Making in Early Childhood PBL